-There are still many debates over the name of the Most High and His Set-Apart Son, but most of these debates are merely challenges made by those who may not have a full understanding of Hebrew.
-Names like yahweh, ahayah, yehovah, and so on, only exist because of the ignorance of the Hebrew character ו .
+There are still many debates over the Names of the Most High and His Set-Apart Son, but most of these debates are merely challenges made by those who may not have a full understanding of Abary (Hebrew).
+Names like yahweh, ahayah, yehovah, and so on, only exist because of a basic lack of understanding of the Abary character ו .
 What sound does it truly make when not vowel pointed?
-The first 3 letters of the Name of the Father and Son start with יהו (yd ha uu/yode heh waw).
+The first 3 letters of the Name of the Father and Son start with יהו (yd ha wau/yode heh waw).
 This (without fail) will give us ya-hoo (Yahu).
 Knowing this, the use of Yahweh would not be possible (there are no vowel points that render Yahweh as the Name).
-Once we understand yd ha uu is always Yahu, we would know that Yeshua would fail to be the Name of Yahusha.
-Even the tribe of Judah in Hebrew starts with the same three characters: יהו - so what's the pronunciation?
+Once we understand yd ha wau is always Yahu, we would know that Yeshua would fail to be the Name of Yahusha.
+Even the tribe of Judah in Abary starts with the same three characters: יהו - so what's the pronunciation?
 There is Evidence of the Name!!!

 Judah in Hebrew: יהודה